-Figure 18.
-Top: Contour plot showing the (HR1,HR2) space occupied by the 1SXPS sources, after smoothing over the error range of the individual sources.
-The red,green,blue and black contours show the areas 25%,50%,75% and 90% of the peak density respectively.
+FIG. 18.- Top: Contour plot showing the (HR1,HR2) space occupied by the 1SXPS sources, after smoothing over the error range of the individual sources.
+The contours show the areas 25%,50%,75% and 90% of the peak density.
 Bottom: The distribution of the individual HR values.
-Gray: HR1, Red: HR2.
+Gray: HR1, Black: HR2 (red in the electronic version).